pluralsh/documentation/pages/adding-new-application/index.md

 ```

 The metadata in this file informs the Plural API about the application this artifact envelopes.
-From its name, category and description, over where it can find the icon and docs to display in the marketplace,
+It will store its name, category and description, where it can find the icon and docs to display in the marketplace,
-the notes template to prompt after installation, to upstream repositories and homepage if applicable.
+the notes template to prompt after installation, as well as links to any upstream git repository or homepage if applicable.

 `oauthSettings` specifies the URI format for the OIDC callback address and informs the Plural API how to setup the OIDC endpoint for your application if you use it.
 > Behind the scenes, every `plural bundle install` triggers the OIDC client creation when you answer with `yes` on the OIDC prompt.